 If there's not enough insulin or it doesn't work well, then sugar can build up in your bloodstream.
 This extra sugar can cause harm to other parts of your body, like kidneys and eyes.
 It can also damage nerves and blood vessels.

 Blood vessels are responsible for carrying oxygen all around your body to keep your organs and tissues healthy.
 If these blood vessels are damaged then they might fail to deliver enough oxygen to help your hair follicles which are roots of your hair.
 As a result, your hair's usual growth cycle can be disturbed, and you might notice changes in your hair.

 Here let's dive deep into how diabetes affects your body and hair growth:

 Diabetes affects blood circulation, and not in a good way.
 Extremities like your feet and hands are not the only things affected: blood flow is compromised in the scalp area as well.

 So what happens next?
 Blood carries nutrients.
-Hair cells need nutrients to divide and replicate, and eventually these cells form hair follicle tissue.
+Hair cells need nutrients to divide and replicate, and eventually, these cells form hair follicle tissue.
 If you’re healthy, hair follicle tissue thickens into cuticles, which grow into healthy, terminal hair.
-But if you’ve been diagnosed with diabetes, hair follicles thin out and eventually, hair follices are miniaturized.
-Your existing hair weakens and sheds, while a lack of nutrients to the scalp prevents new hair growth.
+But if you’ve been diagnosed with diabetes, hair follicles thin out, and eventually, hair follicles are miniaturized.
+Your existing hair weakens and sheds, while a lack of nutrients on the scalp prevents new hair growth.